Last Updated on

 “You’ve gotta help me!
 “They’re threatening to take my whole paycheck!
 I’m a truck driver and I can’t afford to pay them all that money right now!”

-With these words – and one very smart phone call – Nick set himself on a path that would preserve his livelihood and settle his tax debt.
+With these words – and one very smart phone call – Nick set himself on a path that would preserve his livelihood and settle his back taxes.

 It was the evening of March 14, 2014.
 A night Nick will remember forever.
 He shut his P.O. box, hands trembling with anger and shock as they grasped the letters and plotted his next steps.
 And then it came to him.
 A radio jingle he’d heard countless times.